microsoft/CollectServiceFabricData/docs/configuration.md

 - **Threads** - int. default is number of cpu. if specified, is the number of concurrent threads to use for download and ingest to Kusto overriding number of cpus.
 - **UriFilter** - optional. string. if populated has to be blob uri prefix and uses fast server side searching for blobs.
 - **NodeFilter** -  optional. string / regex. if populated uses client side searching for blobs after enumeration before download.
+- **NoProgressTimeoutMin** - optional. int. default 10. if no progress has been made during given timeout, utility will exit. set to 0 to disable.

 #### collectsfdata kusto arguments